 - Every person has the right to hold an opinion without interference.

 - Every person has the right to freedom of expression which includes the freedom to seek, receive and impart information and ideas of all kinds, whether within or outside Victoria and whether:

 - o orally; or

-- \circ in writing; or
+- o in writing; or

 - o in print; or

-- by way of art; or
+- o by way of art; or

 - In another medium chosen by him or her.

-Document Type: Student Handbook CRICOS No: 03984H RTO No: 45808 Version 2.0 Approval Date: Dec 2024 Page 45 Approved By: Principal Executive Officer (PEO)
+Document Type: Student Handbook CRICOS No: 03984H RTO No: 45808 Version 2.2 Approval Date: June 2025 Page 45 Approved By: Principal Executive Officer (PEO)

-- Special duties and responsibilities are attached to the right of freedom of expression, and the right may be subject to lawful restrictions reasonably necessary: - to respect the rights and reputation of other persons; or - For the protection of national security, public order, public health or public morality. - Peaceful assembly and freedom of association - Every person has the right of peaceful assembly.
+- Special duties and responsibilities are attached to the right of freedom of expression, and the right may be subject to lawful restrictions reasonably necessary: - o to respect the rights and reputation of other persons; or - o For the protection of national security, public order, public health or public morality. - o Peaceful assembly and freedom of association - Every person has the right of peaceful assembly.